Banyan Treehouse School

 Scale - Speed - Self-Assembly

-At least 2000 Banyan trees will be planted for each module of 20 SuperTrees and connected to resemble the ancient trees in India.
-In a specific combination with other plants and construction the “created” SuperTrees will be able to support treehouses after 2 years of growth.
-One module tailored for 100 children will be 3 hectares in size on a +5 hectare property.
-The school will have a food-forest and permacultural garden.
-A tree- and Bamboo plantation for construction material.
-No timber or cement is used in construction.
-BTHS is ultra low-cost and no risk.
-The structure is built by natural Self-Assembly in which CO2, sunlight and water are converted without machines, or use of energy.
+20,000 Banyan trees will be planted for each module of 20 SuperTrees and connected to resemble the ancient trees in India.
+In a specific combination with other plants and construction the SuperTrees will be able to support heavy treehouses.
+A module for 100 children will cover 3 hectares.
+The school will have a Food-forest and Permaculture garden, a tree- and Bamboo plantation for construction material.
+The building is mostly created by Natural Molecular Self-Assembly in which CO2, sunlight and water are converted into the load-bearing structure in situ - the ultimate sustainable and regenerative Architecture including the closed water cycles.

 services and jobs

 The project will create many good jobs in several companies.
 There will be housing, sports- and music facilities, community dining and a kindergarden for the on-site staff.
 Health care will be provided through a doctors practice.
 A general store will be located at the entry gate, with free potable water, open to the neighborhood.
 A healthy fast food joint according to the wishes of the students, staff and guests is envisioned.
 We plan to add one module each year until a campus with 200 treehouses for 1000 students is established.
 During that time Banyan Treehouse School will evolve into a Green Economic Zone.
-50 innovative businesses and community services are planned so far.
+About 100 businesses, community services and other projects are planned so far.

 Green Economic Zone